noahknorr/mri-climate-chamber/README.md

 # mri-climate-chamber
 This is the repository for our open-source climate chamber with in-bore extension for plant MRI.
+STEP files with the overall design, including the 3d-printed parts, as well as the layout for the custom PCBs can be downloaded and used according to the licence agreements.
 A technical description, Bill of Materials, performance characterization, and some exemplary measurments on plants can be found in the corresponding publication found under:

 link to paper